BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration.md

 2.0.0.
 The majority of changes will be migrated automatically.
 However, some things must be migrated manually.

+The migration will first find any 1.12 packages in the BetonQuest plugin folder and migrate them to the 2.0 package format.
+It will then place them inside the newly introduced QuestPackages folder.
+Then it updates everything inside the QuestPackages folder to the new 2.0 syntax.
+This way the migration works for both 1.12 and 2.0.0-DEV packages.

 !!! warning
     Before you start migrating, you should **backup your server**!